argilla-io/argilla/docs/reference/webapp/dataset_main.rst

 It is composed by two submenus and the **Refresh** button:

 - **Progress**: this submenu allows tracking how many records are annotated, validated and/or discarded.
 - **Stats**: this submenu allows users to know more about the keywords and the error distribution of the dataset.
 - **Refresh**: with this button, it is possible to update the dataset page, in order to see changes applied.

+Click `here <metrics.rst>`_\ to know more about these features.